By Michael Garber

 These code files explain and gather data from various publicly available sources.
 As spatial data can be more time consuming to gather, I don’t run these scripts every time.
 Instead, I have saved the relevant information to create aspatial zip-code-level look-up tables that are joined with the main effect-estimate data in data-mgmt-analyses-before-modeling-RD-as-outcome.R.

-• get-zcta-california-geo.R This code uses tidycensus and other functions to read in publicly available geometry data for zip codes in the State of California.
+• get-zcta-california-geo.R This code uses the tidycensus R packag eand other functions to read in publicly available geometry data for zip codes in the state of California.
 It also reads in zip-code-level lookup tables for rural-urban commuting codes.

-• california-air-basins-merge-w-zctas.R This code reads in data on air basin and merges with the zip-code geometry.
+• california-air-basins-merge-w-zctas.R Read in data on air basin and merges with the zip-code geometry.

 RMarkdown documents to create tables

-climate-health/docs/wf-health-scenarios-tables.Rmd: This RMarkdown document creates tables that can be readily pasted into a Word document for the manuscript.
-It relies on results from the main pipeline being either saved locally or created in memory during the session
+climate-health/docs/tables-main-text.Rmd: This RMarkdown document creates tables that can be readily pasted into a Word document for the manuscript.
+For it to work, results from the main pipeline must be saved locally.
+Code to locally save is included in those corresponding scripts.

 The shiny app